fujaru/jquery-wheelcolorpicker/README.md

 Notice: Old Version
 -------------------
 This branch contains the **old 1.x version** of jQuery Wheel Color Picker plugin and no longer maintained.
-If you're intending to use this plugin for your websites, please look for the newer 2.x version in **master** branch instead.
+If you're intending to use this plugin for your new websites, please look for the newer 2.x version in **master** branch instead.
 The newer version has a cleaner code and addresses a few issues that persists in this version.

 The files were originally hosted at http://v6.jar2.net/projects/jquery-wheelcolorpicker which has been migrated to GitHub to maintain compatibility with newer jQuery Plugin Registry website.